Majority Vote for Distributed Differentially Private Sign Selection: A General Majority Vote Procedure for Privacy Preserving Sign Recovery

 \subsection{Theories of $\dpvote$ Method}

-We will show that the $\peel$ algorithm and the coordinate-wise exponential mechanism both attain $(\frac{\epsilon}{2},\frac{\delta}{2})$-DGDP.
-Then by the composition theorem in Lemma \ref{lem:two_comp}, we know the whole procedure is $(\epsilon,\delta)$-DGDP.
-Namely, we have the following theorem.
+We show that the $\peel$ algorithm and the coordinate-wise exponential mechanism both attain $(\frac{\epsilon}{2},\frac{\delta}{2})$-DGDP.
+Then, from the composition theorem in Lemma \ref{lem:two_comp}, we know that the entire procedure is $(\epsilon,\delta)$-DGDP.
+Namely, we have the following theorem:

 \begin{theorem}[Differential privacy of $\dpvote$] The proposed $\dpvote$ mechanism in Algorithm \ref{alg:medsign} is $(\epsilon,\delta)$-distributed group differentially private. \end{theorem}